mwcraig/ccd-as-book/_build/02-01-Calibrating-bias-images.md

 ## Example 3: No overscan at all

 If there is no overscan then there is, in principle, nothing to be done with the bias frames.
-It may be convient to copy them to the directory with the rest of your reduced images.
+It may be convenient to copy them to the directory with the rest of your reduced images.
 The code below does that.